evantheodar/ADM-HM-3/README.md

 # *ADM-HW-3*   *GROUP - #5*

+#### We have encountered issues displaying the map in Jupyter Notebook, even though the notebook is marked as trusted.
+After uploading, it still shows an error.
+We kindly request you to review our project through this nbviewer [link](https://nbviewer.org/github/evantheodar/ADM-HM-3/blob/main/main%20%281%29.ipynb).

 ### *REPOSITORY CONTENT*

 *This repository consists a Jupyter notebook titled 'main.ipynb', The notebook is divided into two main sections:*